akankshagavade/akankshagavade.github.io/index.md

 I'm interested in the intersection of human behavior, decision processes, and data-driven systems.
 How can we design algorithms and tools that are not only technically sound, but actually work for the people who use them?

 My long-term goal is to pursue a Ph.D. focused on healthcare systems engineering and human-centered design.
 I want to use my background in systems thinking and quantitative modeling to build smarter, more ethical, and more inclusive tools for decision-making in complex environments, especially in high-impact domains like healthcare.
 I believe understanding how humans interact with algorithms is critical to creating systems that enhance, rather than override, human judgment.

-I’m always looking for ways to bring curiosity, empathy, and creativity into the systems we build.